Evaluation-Driven Development and Operations of LLM Agents: A Process Model and Reference Architecture: Introduction

+While research on benchmarking and testing frameworks for LLMs and LLM agents is expanding (e.g.,~\cite{Li2024Survey,liuagentbench,kapoor2025holistic}), most existing approaches focus on model-level behavior, standardized benchmarks, static datasets, and aggregate scores.
+Such frameworks provide limited visibility into intermediate artifacts and long-horizon workflows, and they rarely support fine-grained analyses of specific task slices, user cohorts, or operational contexts to detect performance drift or emerging risks.
+They are also seldom connected to runtime observability systems that collect behavioral traces, or to policy mechanisms that enforce safety or compliance constraints.
+As a result, they fall short of addressing the full scope of system-level evaluation during operation~\cite{shreya2025indefense}.

+Classical software engineering methods such as Test-Driven Development (TDD) and Behavior-Driven Development (BDD) also face limitations in this setting.
+These methods assume stable specifications, executable oracles, and predominantly pre-deployment test phases.
+In contrast, LLM agents are non-deterministic, pursue under-specified goals, and continue to adapt after deployment.
+Their outcomes may be graded or comparative, and adjudication can require pluggable judges or human oversight.
+Consequently, neither existing benchmarks and testing frameworks nor TDD/BDD alone can provide the continuous, lifecycle-wide evaluation and governance that LLM agents require.
+To achieve this, effective evaluation must consider the following:

-\begin{itemize} \item \textbf{Evaluating LLM Agents at the System Level.} Current evaluation frameworks predominantly assess LLMs at the model level, focusing on such as prompt-response correctness or benchmark-based scores.
-However, \textbf{LLM agents are compound AI systems} that include not only an LLM but also out-of-LLM components~\cite{lu2024towards}, such as \textbf{context engines, planning modules, memory, and guardrails}~\cite{shamsujjoha2024taxonomymultilayeredruntimeguardrails}.
-While tools and frameworks like Inspect.AI\footnote{\url{https://github.com/UKGovernmentBEIS/inspect_ai}} and DeepEval\footnote{\url{https://docs.confident-ai.com/}} provide partial support for system-level evaluation, they often focus narrowly on specific interactions, such as Retrieval Augmented Generation (RAG) or tool invocations, without addressing the full runtime scope.
-Effective system-level evaluation must encompass both agent pipelines (including prompts, intermediate results, and final results) and artifacts (including goals, memory, reasoning, plans, workflows, tools, knowledge bases, other agents, LLMs, and guardrails)~\cite{dong2024taxonomyagentopsenablingobservability, shamsujjoha2024taxonomymultilayeredruntimeguardrails}.
-Without such a \textbf{system-wide evaluation approach}, significant failure modes—such as \textbf{flawed reasoning, incorrect tool usage, or unintended side effects}—may remain undetected, undermining the reliability and safety of LLM agents in deployment.
+\begin{itemize} \item \textbf{Evaluating LLM agents at the system level.} Current evaluation frameworks predominantly assess LLMs at the model level, focusing on prompt–response correctness or benchmark-based scores.
+However, LLM agents are compound AI systems that include not only an LLM but also non-model components~\cite{lu2024towards}, such as context engines, planning modules, memory, and guardrails~\cite{shamsujjoha2024taxonomymultilayeredruntimeguardrails}.
+While tools and frameworks like Inspect.AI\footnote{\url{https://github.com/UKGovernmentBEIS/inspect_ai}} and DeepEval\footnote{\url{https://docs.confident-ai.com/}} provide partial support for system-level evaluation, they typically concentrate on specific interaction patterns, such as Retrieval-Augmented Generation (RAG) or tool invocations, rather than the full runtime behavior of agents.
+Effective system-level evaluation must encompass both agent pipelines (including prompts, intermediate results, and final outputs) and artifacts (including goals, memory, reasoning, plans, workflows, tools, knowledge bases, other agents, LLMs, and guardrails)~\cite{dong2024taxonomyagentopsenablingobservability, shamsujjoha2024taxonomymultilayeredruntimeguardrails}.
+Without such a system-wide perspective, significant failure modes, such as flawed reasoning, incorrect tool usage, or unintended side effects, may remain undetected, undermining the reliability and safety of LLM agents in deployment.